Die Hard (video game)

-is the name of three video games, one released for the Commodore 64 in 1990, one released for the PC Engine in 1990 and the other for the NES in 1991 by Activision.
+is the name of four video games, one released for MS-DOS systems in 1989, one released for the Commodore 64 in 1990, one released for the PC Engine in 1990 and the other for the NES in 1991 by Activision.
 Its gameplay is based on the 1988 film of the same name.
 During the game, the player rescues hostages and battles with terrorists from a top view perspective at Nakatomi Plaza in Los Angeles.

 Plot

 John McClane decides to visit his wife Holly in Nakatomi Plaza, only to discover that she is taken hostage on the 30th floor, along with a number of other hostages.
 The terrorist leader, Hans Gruber, is after the money locked away in a safe on the 30th floor.
 His hacker, Theo, is slowly breaking the locks into the vault.
 McClane decides to fight the terrorists on his own, ascending the building as he does so.